cs326/topics/db/README.md

 When we add a new record to the `sailors` table it will automatically choose a unique next value as the default value for the `sid` field.

+In addition to a *primary key* we may also want to impose a *foreign key* constraint.
+A *foreign key* is an attribute that is used to *reference* the primary key of another table.
+This is the fundamental technique in relational databases for linking information between multiple tables.
+To add a foreign key constraint we would do the
+following:

+    CREATE TABLE reserves (
+      sid int,
+      bid int,
+      day date,
+      foreign key (sid, bid) references sailors(sid), boats(bid);
+    );

 # Data Manipulation Language (DML)
 ## Record Updates
 After we have created our tables we are ready to add records.
 To do